csci1710/forge-documentation/forge-docs-book/src/electrum/electrum-overview.md

 ## Added relational operators: priming

-Electrum mode adds one relational operator: priming (`'`).
+Temporal Forge adds one relational operator: priming (`'`).
 Any relational expression that is primed implicitly means "this expression **in the next state**".
 Thus, you can use priming to concisely write transition effects.

 ~~~admonish example title="Priming"
 Writing `cookies' in cookies` would mean that in every transition, the set of `cookies` never grows over time (will either shrink or remain the same).